Search

 • Match the wrist support to the width, height, and slope of the front edge of the keyboard (keeping in mind that the goal is to keep wrist postures as straight as possible).

-• Provide wrist/palm supports that are fairly soft and rounded to minimize pressure on the wrist.
+• Provide wrist/palm supports that are relatively soft and rounded to minimize pressure on the wrist.
 The support should be at least 3.8 cm (1.5 inches) deep.

 One's personal preference for using or not using a wrist rest is a very significant factor.
-Workers who choose not to use them while actually performing their tasks may opt to just use them for a rest break, between tasks.
-An adjustable workstation which is suited to the individual using it is essential.
+Workers who choose not to use them during a rest break or between tasks.
+An adjustable workstation which is aligned to the individual using it is essential.

 Success!